 Most people use the terms home/tele/remote working interchangeably where there might be differences.
-Teleworking is a very broad concept that allows employees to work from any place outside of the traditional workplace, using information technology.
+Teleworking is a very broad concept that allows employees to work from any place outside of the traditional workplace, using technology.
 During the first part of the pandemic, because of lockdown measures, employees were generally stranded at home, meaning that teleworking was effectively the same as home working.
 However, as we will emerge from lockdown, we expect the differences to become more important, as we see employees working from other locations (such as their holiday rental or shared working spaces).
 Hotels are selling the concept of teleworking in a quiet room, far away from the busy family house or the shared flat.
-Places such as Barbados or Mauritius are even inviting people to telework from the beach, offering long term working visa to them and their families.
-In this Q&A we will refer to tele - and home working indistinctively.
+Places such as Barbados or Mauritius are even inviting people to telework from the beach, offering long term working visas to them and their families.
+In this Q&A we will refer to tele - and home working interchangeably.

 Please note that in France, homeworking is a distinct concept of employment that follows a specific set of rules and applies only to employees who work full time from home, generally autonomously and without the help of other employees (they can however be assisted by their spouse or partner).
 A similar distinct concept of employment also exists in Belgium.
 The term teleworking should therefore be used when speaking to French or Belgian employees about COVID-19 related homeworking, in order to avoid any misunderstanding.
+In Spain, a new legislation differentiates between remote working (working from outside of the office on a regular basis) and teleworking (remote working using IT).